PPTArena: A Benchmark for PowerPoint Editing: PPTArena Benchmark

 \section{PPTArena Benchmark}

-PPTArena contains 100 real-world editing instructions spanning 2{,}125 slides.
-Each case bundles an initial deck, a target deck with human-generated ground references, structured textual instructions, and a rubric capturing layout, typography, color, and content requirements.
-We group the cases into sixteen topical buckets (detailed in \Cref{tab:edit_taxonomy}), ensuring that the benchmark stresses both semantic reasoning and low-level formatting fidelity.
+PPTArena contains 100 decks with real-world editing instructions spanning 2{,}125 slides.
+Each edit bundles an initial deck, a target deck with human-generated ground-truth references, structured textual instructions, and a rubric capturing layout, typography, color, and content requirements.
+We group the edits into sixteen topical buckets (detailed in \Cref{tab:edit_taxonomy}), ensuring that the benchmark stresses both semantic reasoning and low-level formatting fidelity.